 - 3. An easement and road maintenance agreement in accordance with Section 402.9 has been recorded for each lot or parcel that will be served by the road. - 1.
 The applicant's surveyor shall verify in writing that the physical location of the travel surface of the road is within the recorded easement. - 2.
 Road signs installed to MUTC standards and acceptable to the Public Works Director shall be posted at all road intersections and at all other locations on the road deemed necessary by the Public Works Director.
 The developer is responsible for initial installation of signs, and property owners using the road are responsible for continued maintenance. - E. A traffic control device in the form of an easement granted to the county may be required for the purpose of controlling access to, or the use of, a transportation improvement for any of the following reasons: - 1.
 To prevent access to abutting land at the end of a road in order to assure the proper extension of the road pattern and the orderly division of land lying beyond the road. - 2.
 To prevent access to the side or terminus of a road where additional width or improvement is required for future partition or subdivision activity. - 3.
 To prevent access to the side of a road from an abutting property under separate ownership, until proportional road construction costs are conveyed to the appropriate developer. - 4.
 To prevent access to land unsuitable for development. - 5.
-To prevent or limit access to roads with a higher classification or traffic volume when a lot or parcel has frontage on more than one road. - F. Sidewalks may be required as part of a new road when: - 1.
-A proposed development or land division is within an unincorporated community or urban growth boundary, or within one mile of an urban growth boundary; or - 2.
-The subject property is located within one-quarter mile of a school, shopping center, recreation area, or other use likely to create pedestrian traffic; or - 3.
-The surrounding area is developed with sidewalks or is zoned for commercial, industrial or urban residential uses.
+To prevent or limit access to roads with a higher classification or traffic volume when a lot or parcel has frontage on more than one road. - F. Sidewalks: - 1.
+Sidewalks in accordance with applicable city standards shall be required when a proposed development or land division is within an urban growth boundary, - 2.
+Sidewalks may be required when a proposed development or land division is within an unincorporated community or within one mile of an urban growth boundary, - 3.
+Sidewalks may be required if the subject property is located within onequarter mile of a school, shopping center, recreation area, or other use likely to create pedestrian traffic - 4.
+Sidewalks may be required if the surrounding area is developed with sidewalks or is zoned for commercial, industrial or urban residential uses.